ankitaak2312/InnovaHack/README.md

 **InnovaHack Chapter-1 | Domain: Cybersecurity | Problem Statement 2**

-PhishGuard is a browser extension that analyzes the URL of the page you're currently viewing and returns a real-time risk score, flagging phishing attempts using a combination of rule-based heuristics and a trained machine learning classifier — with a plain-English explanation of *why* a link was flagged.
+PhishGuard is a browser extension that analyzes the URL of the page you're currently viewing and returns a real-time risk score, flagging phishing attempts using a combination of rule-based heuristics, brand-impersonation detection, and a trained machine learning classifier — with a plain-English explanation of *why* a link was flagged.

 **Live API:** https://innovahack-8q1t.onrender.com
 **Live API docs (Swagger UI):** https://innovahack-8q1t.onrender.com/docs